MrAnsif/AOT/README.md

 2.  **User Registration/Login:**
     *   Patients can register and log in through the frontend interface `/login`.
-    *   Admin and Doctors use the same login page as well.

 3.  **Booking Appointments (Patient):**
     *   Browse available doctors.